BLOG | Addiction

 Liver Damage from Wellbutrin and Adderall

 While Adderall rarely causes severe liver damage at prescribed doses, it can pose a more significant risk when taken recreationally.
-Amphetamines are long-associated with liver toxicity and damage, and even Adderall can pose a threat when combined with other medications that have the potential to affect liver health.
+Amphetamines are long associated with liver toxicity and damage, and even Adderall can pose a threat when combined with other medications that have the potential to affect liver health.

 Wellbutrin bears a warning that patients with liver damage, especially cirrhosis of the liver, should be treated with extreme caution when being considered for a prescription.
 Wellbutrin has been linked to lasting liver problems, mostly in those whose livers could not process it properly.
 Combining Adderall and Wellbutrin may pose a significant risk for liver damage or toxicity, especially in patients who may have sustained liver problems in the past.